Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: The Design of CARE

 \subsection{System Development}

-Building upon the aforementioned steps, we design an interactive system \texttt{CARE} to empower volunteer counselors during their chats with support seekers. \texttt{CARE} integrates iteratively developed front-end and back-end components to optimize the user experience and runtime efficiency.
-Specifically, the system is hosted on an Amazon AWS server with an Ubuntu Operating system (32 Threads, 480GB RAM) having 8 Tesla k80 GPUs (12 GB RAM).
-These specifications enable \texttt{CARE} to interact seamlessly with humans.
-The back end is implemented with a Flask API that uses WebSockets to enable continuous bi-directional communication with the chat client.
-The functions provided by the back-end API fulfill the requirements of the system such as posting and pushing log-in credentials, posting chat logs, and pushing generations from the back-end models.
-Server-side event handlers are invoked through API function calls made by the front-end interface.
-All models (DialoGPT, BERT) are hosted on the same server to enable faster communication.
+Building upon the aforementioned steps, we design an interactive system \texttt{CARE} to empower counselors during their chats with seekers. \texttt{CARE} integrates front-end and back-end components to optimize the user experience and runtime efficiency\footnote{Details are provided in Appendix \ref{sec:sys-details}.}.
 The Server-side event handlers are flexible to connect with any type of front-end client.
 This allows \texttt{CARE} to be used with any 7 Cups-like online mental health platform and provides training to peer counselors in a platform-agnostic manner.
 A client-side API reference is used to facilitate the processing of function calls to the back-end API.
 This enables functionalities such as the initialization of new chat sessions, the addition of new messages to the chat log, and the clearing of sessions.
-With this architecture, the chat system has the ability to return suggestions and generations in real-time.
+With this architecture, the chat system can return suggestions and generations in real-time.
 We ensure that the client-side API is lightweight for quick loading of the system on the client end.